Harshit-Git07/BlueLightCard/packages/api-proxy/README.md

 * This worker uses TypeScript for type safety and Wrangler for deployment to the Cloudflare Workers platform.
 * You can customize the worker logic and environment variables based on your application's requirements.
 * The script `dev-v2` that runs the `wrangler-dev.sh` script is not used yet but will be in V2.
+* The `pr-worker` is just a wrapper around the standard worker logic that will replace the CORS allowed host with the Origin from the request if it matches the pr-XXX.{brand-name}.pages.dev pattern.
+This is needed for PR environments as the CORS host cannot be wild-carded.

 If you encounter any issues or have questions, feel free to reach out to the GitHub CODEOWNERS for assistance.